willymcallister/willymcallister.github.io/_articles/staticman.md

 post_slug: "Staticman and mailgun"
 ---

+>I'm in the process of setting up my own instance of Staticman v2 at Heroku.
+Some of what follows is different from what the site is doing right now.
+Update coming soon (4/2020).

 Spinningnumbers.org is a static web site.
-I use [Staticman v3](https://staticman.net) as a service to make it seem like my static site is responsive to comments and discussion.
+I use [Staticman v2](https://staticman.net) as a service to make it seem like my static site is responsive to comments and discussion.

 Staticman allows users to enter their email address to subscribe to a post and be notified if new comments appear.